 Transcripts are available for all regularly scheduled Planetarium shows and other multimedia in the Academy, and assistive listening transmitters are positioned in the Planetarium, Earthquake Mini-Dome Theater, and Earthquake Shake House exhibit.
 For more information please, stop by our Information desk.
 Any interpreter accompanying a deaf or hearing-impaired visitor (for the purpose of interpreting) is admitted free of charge.
 Additionally, sign-language interpreters for the Planetarium, the 3D theater in the Forum, and exhibit tours are available with two weeks prior notice.
 For more information, or to book a service, please call the Contact Center at 877-227-3311.

 On the Morning of Your Visit

 What paperwork do I have to bring to the entrance?

-Bring a copy of your confirmation email, and please have your School & Group Admission Form ready.
+Bring a copy of your confirmation email, or at the very least, your order number.
 A Guest Services associate will meet and direct your group to the appropriate line.
 Expect entry to take up to 10 minutes.

 What if we’re running late?

 Please aim to arrive by your entry time, but rest assured that you will be allowed in regardless.
 Remember that your entire group must be present before you can be admitted to the museum, so plan accordingly when carpooling.

 If you have reserved seats in the 10:30am Planetarium student show, you must arrive by 10:00am to give us time to process your order and escort you to the show.
 Note that we cannot place your class in later public shows if you missed your reservation.

 Download our Chaperone Guide for ideas on how to facilitate student learning!
 The Chaperone Guide is available in English, Spanish, or Chinese.